ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### October 10, 2019

-I created a disk catalog web framework today.
+Created a disk catalog web framework today.
 For now it contains an object name and its corresponding category.
 The admin interface has been also updated.

 ## Week 4